-Check out the summary of our most recent white paper by Horace McCormick discussing the importance of mentoring in leadership development.
+Check out a recent white paper authored by Sarah Perez discussing the importance of employee development.

 The ROI of Talent Development

 Training and development budgets took big hits across the globe during the recession, but there is light at the end of the tunnel.
 According to figures released by Bersin by Deloitte in its 2014 Corporate Learning Factbook, spending on corporate training by U.S. employers increased by 15 percent in 2013, the highest growth rate in seven years.
 In fact, training and development budgets have been steadily recovering for the past several years.
 In 2011, U.S. spending on training and development increased by 10 percent, and in 2012, it increased by 12 percent.